motif-project/motif-node/README.md

 ### 3.3 AVS Configuration
 - `opr_metadata_uri`: The URI for the OPR metadata (currently empty).
 - `eigen_delegation_manager_address`: The Ethereum address of the Eigen Delegation Manager contract.
-- `bitdsm_registry_address`: The Ethereum address of the BitDSM Registry contract.
+- `motif_registry_address`: The Ethereum address of the Motif Registry contract.
 - `service_manager_address`: The Ethereum address of the Service Manager contract.
 - `eigen_avs_directory_address`: The Ethereum address of the Eigen AVS Directory contract.
 - `pod_manager_address`: The Ethereum address of the Pod Manager contract